outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - the significance of these relationships is that being able to generate all parameter sets of all function subsets involves finding common parameters & the transforms to translate parameter sets into the other sets

     - other parameter sets of a polynomial or other curve include:

       - the vectors that can be used to generate them, such as a 90 degree vertical wavelength vector from the axis to each curve midpoint

       - alternate ways to split a function (like horizontal slices, subsets determined by change rates, etc) can also have parameter sets with relationships to other parameter sets that produce a more efficient function description or generation method

+      - minimal parameter subsets, like min/max points plus a vector set in between each to indicate direction/speed/iterations of change

     - these alternate parameters sets to frame/generate/compress a function can map to semantic objects
       - the vertical vectors that can be used to generate a polynomial function could map to causal factors, and the same can be said for any other set with the potential to generate the function

+    - other function metadata, in addition to alternate determining/generative/causative/descriptive parameters for the function & function subsets
+      - alternate functions producing output probability distribution
+      - adjacent functions using function parameters or parameters subsets, and functions that are likely to occur in a sequence including the original function
+      - opposite functions (functions/parameters generating the exact opposite function given opposites of parameters or parameter subsets)
+      - symmetry functions (functions of symmetries that determine/limit/filter the function)
+      - vertex functions (functions generating determining/generative/causative/descriptive vertices, vertex subsets or vertex parameters)

+    - determining: removes all uncertainties (no alternate function states left possible)
+    - generative: can re-create the function in isolation of any other information
+    - causative: generative factors that are causative (not all possible generative factors would be the cause or capable of being causative given other information)
+    - descriptive: describe the function or its parameters or the subset that is its determining/generative/causative parameters, may compress the function or describe a subset of its information, and may describe output of the parameters or emergent function behaviors/states

   - stereotype nn algorithm